TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/c-star/how-to-implement-the-solution.md

 common in the popular industrial languages like C++ and Java.

 Finally, we make a call to printf which is a special print function that allows for string formatting.
-Of course, all we're going to pass to it is the “Hello, World!” string.
+Of course, all we're going to pass to it is the "Hello, World!" string.
 And, that's it!